 We perform hundreds of lifesaving minimally invasive heart procedures every year with outstanding results.
 This approach offers several advantages compared to open-heart procedures, including:

-- Video-assisted thoracoscopic surgeries (VATS): Your physician uses a tiny camera called a thoracoscope to perform thoracic surgery in the chest and lungs via small incisions in the chest.
+Your physician uses small incisions in the chest wall and a tiny camera called a thoracoscope to perform surgery on the heart.

 This is a catheter-based procedure where a stent is delivered through the artery in your groin to repair an injured or aneurysmal (dilated) aorta.